 In May of 2021, a listing for "New Nintendo Switch Pro" reportedly popped up on Amazon Mexico, but we've seen retailers jump the gun with placeholder listings before.
 More exciting is the news from earlier this month, via the vast rumor mills of Twitter, that we will see the new Nintendo Switch Pro at E3, and we'll be able to pre-order it too.
 Of course, this then turned out to be the Nintendo Switch OLED model.

 What has Nintendo said about a Switch Pro?

 So far, there haven't been any official indications that Nintendo is ready to go next-gen, or indeed launch any kind of Nintendo Switch Pro just yet.

 However, in a Polygon interview (opens in new tab) back in December, Nintendo of America president Doug Bowser talked about how the company is always looking at technology, how it evolves and changes over time, from which upon they can start asking themselves how they can enhance and improve the gameplay experience.
 “And whether that’s on a current platform,” Bowser adds, “or whether that's on a future platform, we’re always looking at that.”
 But he also calls the momentum on the Nintendo Switch and Nintendo Switch Lite fourth year “strong”, and mentions that they will “continue, for the foreseeable future, to really lean into both of those platforms and the content that comes with it.”

-As the year is only starting, it seems like it’s only a matter of time until we finally have some more information about the Nintendo Switch Pro.
-But if the Nintendo 2DS and Nintendo 3DS have shown anything in the past, we can expect to see even more iterations of Nintendo’s hybrid console.
+If the Nintendo 2DS and Nintendo 3DS have shown anything in the past, we can expect to see even more iterations of Nintendo’s hybrid console.